 Many IPL (Intense Pulsed Light) devices are much less expensive than full laser hair removal devices but still work quite well.

-If you hate shaving, you can target the hairs with one of these devices over the course of a few months, and you’ll be rid of the hair long-term.
+If you hate shaving, you can target the hair with one of these devices over the course of a few months, and you’ll be rid of the hair long-term.